- Published on

 - Talking to users is a short-cut to adding/optimizing impactful features.
 You get to understand what they want, how exactly they're using your product, and how best to improve it.

-- Building for mobile is a lot different as compared to web development.
-Good design becomes critical, especially for something living just a few inches from a users face and competing with other apps like IG for the user's attention.
-This really forced me to level up.
+- Building for mobile is a lot different as compared to building for the web.
+Design decisions becomes more critical, especially when building something that lives just a few inches from a users face and is competing for the users' attention with the likes of IG.
+For the few minutes a user spends on your app, it's important to make sure it's good.

 - Onboarding is important.
 A lot of churn happens at this point, so it's important to get it right.
-I'd also add that the messaging used prior to the user trying your products falls into this category.
+I'd also add argue that the messaging used prior to the user trying your products falls into this category.
+It tells them what to expect.
 One has to be very strategic about these.

 - Building alone is hard.
-Imagine having no one to share your excitement, small wins and concerns.
-This especially hits you in the subtle things like brainstorming a certain idea or getting a sophisticated feature working.
+It would have been nice to have someone to share my excitement, wins and concerns.
+This hits hard during the subtle moments like brainstorming a certain idea or getting a sophisticated feature working.
 You'll have no-one to high five.
 That's when you realise, AI is not a good enough co-founder 😅

 Ooh, I also won a Mobile App Award towards the end of last year.
 But to be honest, I'd have been happier if I'd achieved my user count goals of 10k+ downloads.

-As a dev, doing a good job is probably delivering functionality x, y and z on time ensuring your code is performant, maintainable, bug free and all those other important things.
+As a dev, doing a good job might be delivering features with quality code on time.
 The decisions of what features to build mostly lies with another party.
 I got to appreciate the significance of those decisions.
 And I believe, this understanding will make me a better dev.